 When asked about what they love about the Philippines, tourists who have been to the country often say it’s the Filipino’s warmth and hospitality.
 And this is true.
-Filipinos are among the friendliest peoples of the world.
+Filipinos are among the friendliest people in the world.

-In a 2011 HSBC Expat Explorer Survey, the Philippines made it to the Top 10 Friendliest Nations in the World.
-The Philippines ranked 8th.
-The Expat Explorer Survey that is conducted annually to gain insights about living and working abroad.
+In a 2021 HSBC Expat Explorer Survey, the Philippines made it among the top list of destinations ranked for expat living.
+The Expat Explorer Survey is conducted annually to gain insights about living and working abroad.

 This recognition is, indeed, a testament that expatriates who have been to and worked in the Philippines for a long time value the Filipino culture.

-Aside from Filipino hospitality, the workforce’s strong service orientation complements business growth.
+Aside from hospitality, the Filipino workforce’s strong service orientation complements business growth.
 Working with a Filipino team can be truly rewarding.
-The country’s service industry, i.e. the BPO sector, has been at the forefront of the country’s economic growth.
+Testament to this is the country’s service industry, i.e. the BPO sector which has been at the forefront of the country’s economic growth.

-If you’re planning to launch a business in the Philippines, it’s a good idea to first understand the things the make the Filipino workforce a unique and desirable team.
-A good grasp on your offshore team’s culturally preconditioned beliefs, traditions, and values will help you work with them effectively.
+If you’re planning to launch a business in the Philippines, it’s a good idea to first understand the things that make the Filipino workforce a unique and desirable team.
+A good grasp of your offshore team’s culturally preconditioned beliefs, traditions, and values will help you work with them effectively.

-Here’s a glance to the Filipino work culture:
+Here’s a glance at the Filipino workforce culture:

 1. Strong Affinity to the Western Culture

-Filipinos have a strong affinity to the Western culture while maintaining its strong Asian identity.
+Filipinos have a strong affinity to Western culture while maintaining their strong Asian identity.
 This familiarity with different cultures is due to the nation’s long history with both Oriental and Western cultures.

 Moreover, Filipinos interact with tourists and foreign professionals on a daily basis.
 They are no strangers to outsourcing as well.
 Thus, communicating effectively in a cross-cultural setting is not a problem with them.